 - Volunteer at the local library.

-- Partner with a local charity to work their phone bank.
+- Partner with a local charity to work its phone bank.

 - Pledge a monetary donation to a charitable cause.

 - Donate gently used items to Goodwill or the Salvation Army.